rozek/localforage-esm/README.md

 # localforage-esm #

-the "localForage" library as an ECMAscript module
+the "localForage" library bundled as an ECMAscript module

 This repository provides the [localForage](https://github.com/localForage/localForage) library as an ECMAScript module (ESM).